gs-coelho/gs-coelho/README.md

 ## 👨‍🎓 About Me

-- 👨‍💻 I'm an CS student at UFMG
+- 👨‍💻 I'm a CS student at UFMG
+- 📚 I'm an IT Tech, and got my technician's degree at CEFET-MG
 - 🏡 I'm from Brazil

 ## 🚀 Technologies and tools